-During the twelve months ended December 31, 2021 and 2020, the Company issued 1,298,567 and 4,517,910 common shares as a result of warrant exercises, and received cash proceeds of approximately \$1.5 million and \$3.9 million, respectively.
+During the twelve months ended December 31, 2022, no warrants were exercised.
+During the twelve months ended December 31, 2021, the Company issued approximately 51,943 common shares as a result of warrant exercises, and received cash proceeds of approximately \$1.5 million, respectively.